alackles/CMSC-510-FT-23/_pages/notes/wk1/1-algo.md

 Topic | Objective | Professor's Role
 ---- | ---- | ----
-Reflect.2 | I have gained comfort with discomfort, failure, and unfamiliarity | Cultivate a classroom environment which supports and encourages safe exploration of discomfort, failure, and unfamiliarity
+Reflect.1 | I have a strong sense of my own strengths and weaknesses via learning through dialogue | Participate in dialogue with students about their strengths and weaknesses

 # Notes